rsvp/chess/README.md

 * When a combination cannot be obtained, build small advantages.
 * When ahead in material, trade pieces, not pawns.
 * When behind in material, trade pawns, not pieces.
+* When both queens are gone, your king becomes powerful.
 * When cramped, exchange pieces to free your game.
 * When exchanging pieces, the key is not always their value, but what is left on the board.
 * When in doubt, do anything but push a pawn.